metrorailings/OwlBlog/content/posts/2022-circa-millions-week-1-predictions.md

 ***

 A little risky going for the Jaguars here considering a new coaching regime is in place, but Doug Pederson is not a rookie head coach.
 On top of that, I think Trevor Laurence has far more upside than Carson Wentz, especially now that he's paired with a competent head coach.

+Keep in mind I have personally ranked Washington's coaching staff as among the worst in the league.
+Given that the Commander's coaches have practically no idea what Pederson's Jaguars will look like on offense, it'll be a good test of their ability to adjust game plans on the fly.

 ***